Stack Trace Rules

 no means it's not.

-Frame categorization is heavily used by our newest grouping algorithm, so if you have it enabled, you can match on a variety of categories, including:
+Frame categorization is heavily used by our newest grouping algorithm.
+You can match on a variety of categories, including:

 system- detected system libraries